Unleash/unleash/website/docs/how-to/how-to-create-and-assign-custom-project-roles.md

 To create custom project roles:

-1. Navigate to the custom project roles page by using the admin menu (the gear symbol) and navigating to roles.
+1. Navigate to the custom project roles page by using the admin menu (the gear symbol) and navigating to users.
+2. Navigate to the "roles" tab.
-2. Use the "new project role" button to open the role creation form.
+3. Use the "new project role" button to open the role creation form.
-3. Give the role a name, an optional description, and the set of permissions you'd like it to have.
+4. Give the role a name, an optional description, and the set of permissions you'd like it to have.
 For a full overview of all the options, consult the [custom project roles reference documentation](../user_guide/rbac.md#custom-project-roles).

 ## Assigning custom project roles